Estimating the number of zeros of Dedekind zeta-functions: Proof of Theorem 1

-for $T\geq1$, as desired. \end{proof} \begin{remark} Notice that this method to estimate the error in the zero counting function of a $L$-function predominantly depends on Lemma \ref{bounds for f}.
+Beyond $e^{226,\overline{3}}$, the bound in equation \eqref{asymptotic bound} gives the best result from this method.
+These bounds improve on the bounds in \cite{bib11} for $T\geq4.1$. \end{remark} \begin{remark} Notice that this method to estimate the error in the zero counting function of a $L$-function predominantly depends on Lemma \ref{bounds for f}.
 However, to apply this lemma, we simply require that $\frac{1}{2}+iT-\rho$ is within the critical strip.
-Hence the method is principle amenable to any $L$-function in the Selberg class. \end{remark}
+Hence, the method is principle amenable to any $L$-function in the Selberg class. \end{remark}